AI already recommends videos, shapes social feeds, powers voice assistants, and filters email. Most kids use it long before they understand it.

 What AI Cannot Do (And Why That Matters)

-- Only recognize patterns in the type of data they were trained on
+- Recognize only patterns like the data it trained on

-- Optimize for a measurable metric while missing the actual goal entirely
+- Optimize a metric while missing the real goal

 A Hands-On Activity: Train Your Own Image Classifier